hoijui/sent/README.md

 	sent [-f FONTSTRING] FILE1 [FILE2 ...]

 If one FILE equals `-`, stdin will be read.
 Use png images by prepending a `@` before the filename.
+Lines starting with `#` will be ignored.
 A presentation file could look like this:

 	sent
 	why?